alphagov/government-service-design-manual/service-manual/the-team/web-operations-jd.md

 *NOTE: the following template was used to advertise a web operations vacancy at GDS*

-POST TITLE:             Web Operations
+POST TITLE: Web Operations</br>
-PAYBAND:               	A
+PAYBAND: A</br>
-UNIT/DIVISION:       	Government Digital Service
+UNIT/DIVISION: Government Digital Service</br>
-LOCATION:              	London
+LOCATION: London</br>
 TYPE OF POSTING: 2 year FTA with possibility of extension or permanency.
 The post will be reevaluated at the end of the period to match against the on-going requirements of GDS.

 ## VACANCY ADVERT